-A chief security officer (CSO) is a department leader responsible for making sure that his/her organization is safe from all kinds of digital threats.
+A chief security officer (CSO) is a department leader responsible for making sure that his or her organization is safe from all kinds of digital threats.
 The CSO directs the organization’s infosec team in educating employees about cybersecurity by carrying out strategies to protect the company’s network and intellectual property from threats, including choosing the right security tools.

 Think of a CSO as a foreman in a house construction project.
 The foreman is responsible for leading the entire construction crew to complete the house within a specified time frame and budget while meeting the homeowner’s expectations.